 Getting There: BTS Nana (exit 3).

-Mango is a popular vegetarian and vegan restaurant on Tanao road, minutes walk from Khaosan.
-The menu is a mix of Thai and international fusion style dishes with an emphasis on healthy.
+Mango is a popular vegetarian and vegan restaurant on Tanao Road, a minutes walk from Khaosan Road.
+The menu is a mix of Thai and international fusion-style dishes with an emphasis on healthy.
 The ingredients are mostly organic from the restaurants own farm.

 Popular dishes are veg pasta, veggie burgers, falafel, salads, soups, and curries as well as a range of desserts and vegan cakes.
 Prices starting at 100 baht or under.
 Breakfasts are also served from 10.00am.
 There is also a great selection of shakes, smoothies, lassi’s, kombucha and fresh juices from 60 baht and up.
 Alcohol is available with beers from 70 baht.